Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 45. ### Question45
-What is the role of modeling in Scrum Teams?
+What is the role of Modeling in Scrum Teams?

 - [x] Models are not used by agile teams.
 - [ ] Models are maintained along with the Software as it emerges.